samirmartins/arduino_mars_rover/README.md

-# arduino_mars_rover
+# Arduino 'Mars Rover'

-"Mars Rover" built using arduino.
+"Mars Rover" built using arduino as a project for a Embedded Systems course at New Mexico State University - 2010.